Galeto/odin-recipes/README.md

 # odin-recipes

-Making a basic site with only HTML about recipes.
+Making a basic "website" only using HTML